GuidanceMantras/GuidanceMantras/README.md

 - If you have problem, please share with someone close to you such as brother, sister, parents, friends, it will relieve your mind
 - please do yoga and meditation in the evening between 5 pm and 8 pm in a open room
 - For yoga and meditation, you can take coaching for thr first time for 3 months in-person/online

+### Yoga and meditation
+- Do some small exercies for 10 minutes before doing meditation for 10 minutes
+- While breathing out during meditation, chant Omkara like this https://www.youtube.com/watch?v=_47wSw0gFX0
+- Purpose of doing meditation is to exercise your brain and stay away from distraction and keep your mind empty

 ### Discipline and Persistance
 - Drink One glass of water(hot/cold) after wake up everyday